Research output per year

 Claudia Treacher is an AHRC-funded doctoral researcher working on material and visual culture.
 Her research areas include art and politics during the Second World War in Britain, conscientious objection, and family history.
-Claudia is a member of the Centre for Design History and the Centre for Memory, Narrative and Histories.
+Claudia is a member of the Centre for Design History and the Centre for Memory, Narrative and Histories, and she is also Postgraduate research representative for the University Committee on Research Ethics and Integrity (UCoREI).

 Claudia has a BA in History of Art and an MA in Creative and Critical Writing both from the University of Sussex, and she also studied for part of her BA at Koç University in Istanbul.
 She worked as a Lecturer teaching on the Cultural and Critical Studies undergraduate course at the University of Brighton in 2019.

 Claudia has co-facilitated workshops and symposia, including an AHRC-funded symposium for doctoral researchers on collecting practice titled ‘Collectors, Collecting, Collections’ in 2019, and a workshop with scholar Alex Juhasz on fake news for members of the public in 2018.
 In 2018 Claudia was also funded by the German Federal Agency for Civic Education to contribute to a workshop at the German Historical Museum in Berlin, which explored new methods of historical storytelling.
 In 2019 she undertook a placement at the British Library to catalogue George Orwell’s Collection of Political Pamphlets, and contributed to an EU-funded podcast for the public on Future Wor(l)ds, a project about feminist language and political spaces, at Lighthouse in Brighton.
 She has given papers at the University of Cambridge, De La Warr Pavilion, University of Sussex, the British Library, the annual TECHNE congress, and the Cultural Studies Association Virtual Conference.